 - Talk to any unis or colleges you're interested in

-Before you add a Clearing choice in Track, call the uni and give them your Clearing number (you can find this in Track), and Personal ID, so they can look up your application.
+Before you add a Clearing choice in your application, you need to call the uni and give them your Clearing number (you can find this in your application), and Personal ID, so they can look it up.

 - Ask if they'd accept you – they might reconsider you (maybe for the same course) even if you applied to them earlier in the year.